mittelmark/DGTcl/lib/tdot/tdot.md

 The following public variables can be modified using the set command like so: _tdot set varname_ value:

 > - _code_ - the variable collecting the dot code, usually you will only set this variable by hand to remove all existing dot code after creating a dot file by calling _tdot set code ""_.
-  - _type_ - the dot type of graph, default: "strict digraph G"
+  - _type_ - the dot type of graph, default: "strict digraph G", other possible value should be "graph G" for undirected graphs.

 ## METHODS